The-Coder-Kishor/iot-web-presentation/slides.md

 # Our Implementation

 In our implementation we have used the following sensors:
-- two DHT11 sensor to collect the temperature and humidity values
+- two <span v-mark.underline.orange="1">DHT11 sensor to collect the temperature and humidity values</span>
-- BME280 sensor to collect the pressure values
+- <span v-mark.underline.orange="2">BME280 sensor </span>to collect the pressure values
-- SDS sensor to collect the pm2.5 and pm10 values.
-(It however stopped working after a few days)
+- <span v-mark.underline.orange="3">SDS sensor to collect the pm2.5 and pm10 values.</span> (It however stopped working after a few days)
-- We have used PC fans to control airflow, both the fans blow inside to increase the pressure.
+- We have used <span v-mark.underline.orange="4"> PC fans </span> to control airflow, both the fans blow inside to increase the pressure.
 The fans given to us are unidirectional so we cannot decrease the pressure in the room by inverting the polarity.
--
+- An <span v-mark.underline.orange="5"> ESP32 Dev Module </span> as the interface between the sensors, actuators and the MQTT server
+- An <span v-mark.underline.orange="6"> L298N Motor Driver </span> to drive the fans
+- <span v-mark.underline.orange="7"> 12V Power Module </span> which can supply 3.3V, 5V and 12V which we require for the sensors, the ESP and the fans respectively.
-- A Thingspeak MQTT server to save and receive data.
+- A <span v-mark.underline.orange="8">Thingspeak MQTT </span>server to save and receive data.
+- A <span v-mark.underline.orange="9"> dashboard that updates itself </span> with new data and allows the user tochange their preferences for the HVAC system.

 <!--
 You can have `style` tag in markdown to override the style for the current page.